mrmrs/writing/README.md

 #### rake dev
      jekyll --server --auto

 Sets up jekyll server for dev on port 4000.
 Site is regenerated everytime you save a file.
 NOTE: Changing _config.yml will require a restart of the jekyll server to see changes.
+To restart server, go to terminal tab that server is running in then press
+    ctrl+C ⇧  enter

 #### rake sass
      sass --watch _sass:css